Daniel-Bodden/linear-trails-speck-opencl/README.md

 In the folder ~ you find the textfiles with the results.

+Be aware that the code requires a graphical card with work item sizes in dim1 and dim2 greater than >1.

 # OSX vs Linux

 Change the makefile depending on which operating system you're running the code.
 Examples are given in the Makefile.